 Even at the beginning of her career, when she was a lobbyist on Capitol Hill, Kimberly has been in sales and marketing.
 She has also worked for Fortune 500 companies.
-It was her experience working with both for-profit and not-for-profit senior living organizations that led her to discover her true passion: serving older adults.
+It was her experience working with senior living organizations that led her to discover her true passion: serving older adults.
 In the senior living industry, Kimberly has been a catalyst for transformation by positioning the organizations she led for strategic growth while driving over $200 million of annual revenue and record profitability.

-Most recently, Kimberly was Vice President of Marketing and Sales at Lifespace Communities, the seventh largest not-for-profit senior living provider, according to the LeadingAge Ziegler Top 150.
+Before joining Creating Results, Kimberly was Vice President of Marketing and Sales at Lifespace Communities, the seventh largest not-for-profit senior living provider, according to the LeadingAge Ziegler Top 150.
 In that role, Kimberly oversaw all aspects of the organization’s strategic marketing, sales and communications initiatives, which lead to high occupancy and 12 uniquely positioned communities in 7 states.

 Kimberly hails from the East Coast (Massachusetts and New York) and she is an avid Red Sox fan.
 She graduated from Bowdoin College in Brunswick, Maine with a Bachelor of Arts, Government and Legal Studies.